charlesdaigre/charlesdaigre/README.md

 ## Hi there 👋
+"Data analyst with a passion for transforming raw data into actionable insights.
+Experienced in Python, SQL, Power BI, and machine learning techniques.
+Currently working on sports analytics, including NFL data analysis and predictive modeling for health metrics.
+Always eager to explore new challenges and enhance my skills."
 <!--
 **charlesdaigre/charlesdaigre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.